epfl-ada/ada-2021-project-top-spot/README.md

 - [FutureImprovements.ipynb](https://github.com/epfl-ada/ada-2021-project-top-spot/blob/main/FutureImprovements.ipynb): contains our Spectral Clustering Analysis.
 Since the File is very big, we can't see the preview in Github.
 You can access the associated [Colab](https://colab.research.google.com/drive/1PC8Ht0AmwjlDcsgtEIF9JuQ_wKUaDEJn?usp=sharing) to see the plots.

 ### 6. Website/ Data story:
-A more concise version of our analysis and results will be available on our website.
-To have access to it, please click on the following link.
+A more concise version of our analysis and results will be available on our [website](https://irenesheng97.github.io/brexitquote.github.io/).

 ### 7. Future Improvements :